 How to pack for a cruise – packing list suggestions plus bonus tip.

 Most of us learn the hard way and still forget to pack that one elusive item for our next trip.
-After all of my travels, mostly cruises and a smattering of hotels, I’ve learned to keep these ten cruise essentials pre-packed, ready to toss into whatever suitcase I plan to take.
+After all of my travels, mostly cruises and a smattering of hotels, I’ve learned to keep these ten cruise essentials pre-packed, ready to toss into my suitcase.

 1. A flashlight.
 Seems kind of obvious…for when the lights go out.
-In case of fire, a crawl to the nearest exit door,would be easier with a flashlight.
+In case of fire, a crawl to the nearest exit door, would be easier with a flashlight.
 Power failure.
 To see behind furniture to find the earring that fell and disappeared.
 I never travel without a small flashlight and it stays on the nightstand.
 Check the batteries before you leave home.
 Yes, your phone has a flashlight feature, but it would drain the battery in an emergency

 2. Cute little foam ear plugs.
 Yes, they work.
 Whether your roommate is a snorer or your neighbors are tossing about all night, a drippy shower or noisy air conditioner, these things really muffle the sounds.